 If there is one beach that we frequent the most and will ALWAYS recommend to visitors, it’s Coronado Beach.
 From the vacation vibes that permeate the island, to the soft warm beach sand between your toes, to the delicious eateries around town, there are so many incredible things to do on Coronado Island!

-If you have an upcoming trip to San Diego, Coronado Island should be at the top of your list of places to visit.
+If you are planning a trip to San Diego, Coronado Island should be at the top of your list of places to visit.
 It’s loaded with fun for the whole family…as long as you don’t mind getting a little sandy.

 About Coronado Island